-benefit to the people" and thus merited preservation "in their natural and scenic condition.
-DENR is empowered to implement the Natural and Scenic Rivers Act by adopting rules.
-Each of the four rules adopted pursuant to this authority provides important guidance that either supplements statutory direction or speaks to issues not addressed by legislation and is therefore necessary.
+benefit to the people" and thus merited preservation "in their natural and scenic condition.28 DENR is empowered to implement the Natural and Scenic Rivers Act by adopting rules.29 Each of the four rules adopted pursuant to this authority provides important guidance that either supplements statutory direction or speaks to issues not addressed by legislation and is therefore necessary.

 First, the rule codified in 15A N.C.
 Admin.
 Code 12F .0202 states the criteria for inclusion in the natural and scenic rivers system.
 This rule explicitly supplements criteria stated in N.C.
-Gen. Stat. § 113A-35, and demonstrates agency recognition of the need for regulations to elaborate on the skeletal framework provided the legislature.
-The expiration of this rule would entirely eliminate certain criteria from consideration by the State.
-For instance, the State would no longer be required to consider the "environmental quality" of the waters proposed for designation as "natural" or "scenic" rivers.
-The state was a state of the consideration as "natural" or "scenic" rivers.
+Gen. Stat. § 113A-35, and demonstrates agency recognition of the need for regulations to elaborate on the skeletal framework provided the legislature.30 The expiration of this rule would entirely eliminate certain criteria from consideration by the State.
+For instance, the State would no longer be required to consider the "environmental quality" of the waters proposed for designation as "natural" or "scenic" rivers.31